 Skip to main contentSkip to secondary navigation

 Calculate your body fat percentage using the U.S. Navy circumference method.
-Uses neck, abdomen (men), and waist/hip (women) measurements with anatomical measurement guide.
+Uses neck, abdomen (men), and waist/hip (women) measurements with anatomical.

 ✓ Formula verified: January 2026For informational purposes only